mtitus83/MMM-Starlight/mmm-sunsigns-design-doc.md

 - Uses caching to reduce network requests and improve load times
 - Implements efficient DOM updates to minimize performance impact
 - Lazy-loads images to improve initial load time

-## 10. Future Enhancements

-- Support for additional horoscope sources
-- Integration with other Magic Mirror modules (e.g., calendar for more accurate period transitions)
-- Customizable themes or color schemes
-- Support for localization/multiple languages

 This design document provides an overview of the MMM-SunSigns module's structure and functionality.
 It can be used as a reference for understanding the module's capabilities and for planning future enhancements or troubleshooting.